mo--/mo--.github.io/_posts/2015-04-01-gitblit-working-with-tickets.markdown

 git push origin HEAD:refs/for/new
 {% endhighlight %}

-this will create a new ticket and return you some information about the ticket, as the ticket number and the ticket title -which should be your last commit message-
+this will create a new ticket and return you some information about the ticket, like the ticket number and the ticket title -which should be your last commit message-

 you could and some parameters: